 It is the policy of Council to allow a bandsaw as an accessory use on the same lot as a dwelling.
 Council shall create conditions in the Development Regulations requiring the lumber generated to be restricted for the use of the resident as well as limiting the accessory buildings or structures associated with the bandsaw and lumber storage.

-GLU-2 Accessory Buildings
+GLU-21 Accessory Buildings

-It is the policy of Council to permit accessory buildings in all zones subject to conditions and standards set out in the applicable use zone table.
+It is the policy of Council to permit accessory buildings in all zones subject to conditions and standards set out in the Development Regulations.

 4.3 Environmental Policies

 EP-1 Environmental Protection